 There are two parts in the Wood Badge program: The Practical and the Application.
 Both must be completed before final recognition is given.

-The Practical phase is either a six-day or two-weekend experience.
+The Practical phase is either a five-day or two-weekend experience.
 You will take part in numerous presentations, discussions, and activities that explore and advance a wide range of leadership philosophies and tools while living in a Scouting environment.
 This will motivate and enable you to do the best possible job in your home Scouting role.

 One of the great traditions of Wood Badge is the “ticket.”
 During the course each participant will be asked to develop a contract or ticket – a list of goals that will allow them to use their newly-learned leadership skills in ways to strengthen Scouting in their home units, districts and councils.